dart-lang/labs/pkgs/timezone/README.md

   exceptions like "US/Eastern" and "Etc/UTC"; this is about 75% the size of the **all** database.
 - **all**: contains all data from the [IANA time zone database].
-- **2015-2025**: default database truncated to contain historical data from 2015 through 2025; this database is about 25% the size of the default database.
+- **10y**: default database truncated to contain historical data from 5 years ago until 5 years in the future; this database is about 25% the size of the default database.

 ### Initialization from Dart library